NyanCod3r/Plexify/README.md

 ## Docker

 This application is available as a Docker image.
-TODO